 When you want to buy something new or learn the current value of something in your collection you can head to one of these art dealers and appraisers near you:

-The Oxford Gallery offers a full range of services to the discriminating art collector.
-Oxford’s directors will help businesses select art that makes a unique and dramatic statement about their corporate values.
+The Oxford Gallery offers a full range of services to the discriminating art collector and their directors will help businesses select art that makes a unique and dramatic statement about their corporate values.

-Artisanworks is a self-funded nonprofit art space that exists without government aid.
-They rely on the generous support from both personal and corporate members, donations of artwork, memorabilia and collectibles, and venue rental for amazing full-service personal or corporate events.
+For a self-funded nonprofit art space that exists without government aid head to Artisanworks who relies on the generous support from both personal and corporate members, donations of artwork, memorabilia and collectibles, and venue rental for amazing full-service personal or corporate events.

 Walking Tours